 X% is a probability condition.
-There is an x% chance that the trig will be active.
+There is an x% chance of it being true.

 A:B A sets how many times the pattern (or track, if the track length is shorter than the pattern length) plays before the trig condition is true.
 B sets how many times the pattern (or track, if the track length is shorter than the pattern length) plays before the count is reset and starts over again.
 This cycle then repeats until you stop the sequencer.